Ogier the Dane: Legend in France

-In the 14th-century and subsequent versions of the romance, Ogier travels to the Avalon ruled by King Arthur and eventually becomes paramour of Morgan le Fay (the earliest known mention of her as his lover is in Brun de la Montaigne).
+In the 14th-century and subsequent versions of the romance, Ogier travels to the Avalon ruled by King Arthur and eventually becomes paramour of the fairy Morgan (the earliest known mention of her as his lover is in Brun de la Montaigne).
 This is how the story culminates in Roman d'Ogier, a reworking in Alexandrins written in the 14th century, as well as its prose redaction retitled Ogier le Danois (Ogyer le Danois) printed in a number of editions from the late 15th century onwards.
 The Alexandrines version may contain some vestiges of the lost 12th-century Chevalerie Ogier.
 It is also possible that Ogier the Dane has first appeared in the Arthurian context as the Saxon prince Oriolz (Note: Different variants of his name include Orels, Oriels, Oriens, Orient, Orients, Orienx, Oriles, Oriol, Oriols, and Oriolts.) the Dane (de Danemarche), sometimes known as the Red Knight, in the 13th-century Vulgate Merlin and its English adaptation Arthour and Merlin.

 There are also several texts that might be classed as "histories" which refer to Ogier.
 Girart d'Amiens' Charlemagne contains a variant of Ogier's enfances.
 Philippe Mouskes's Chronique rimée (c.
 1243) writes on Ogier's death.
 Jean d'Outremeuse's Ly Myreur des Histors writes of Ogier's combat with the capalus (chapalu), which is a giant cat monster known from the Arthurian cycle.